marceloclp/bdo-scraper/README.md

 ## Usage
 **You can read more about the project by reading the [Docs](https://github.com/marceloclp/bdo-scraper/wiki).**

+### Scraping Pages
+Scraping a page is as simple as importing the correct entity and calling the function.

 ```javascript
 const { Item, Recipe, MaterialGroup, LANGS } = require('bdo-scraper')